-The school is an integral part of life on Muck, making a positive social and environmental contribution to island life.
+The school is an integral part of life in Eigg, making a positive social and environmental contribution to island life.
 The pupils organise and participate in community events, including social evenings and beach clean-ups.
-We enjoy welcoming visitors in to our school and hearing about their skills and jobs.
+We enjoy welcoming visitors into our school and hearing about their skills and jobs.